Caroline Wozniacki: 2014: Resurgence and second major final

-2015: Out of top 10 and an unsatisfied year-end ranking
+2015: Out of top 10 year-end ranking

 Wozniacki started her season at the Auckland Open seeded as No. 1 and advanced to the final, then lost to Venus Williams in three sets.
 Despite being seeded eighth at the Australian Open, Wozniacki was unfortunate to draw fellow former world number one and two-time champion Victoria Azarenka in the second round, and was defeated in straight sets.
 After the tournament, she climbed back up to No. 5.
 Wozniacki then competed at the Dubai Tennis Championships where she made it all the way to the semifinals, then lost to eventual champion Simona Halep in three sets.
 Wozniacki's next tournament was the Qatar Open where she was seeded second.
 However, she lost once again to fellow former No. 1 Victoria Azarenka in the quarterfinals in straight sets, winning just four games.
 She rebounded at the Malaysian Open, winning the title by defeating Alexandra Dulgheru in the final in three sets.

 Wozniacki's next tournament was the Indian Wells Open where she was seeded fourth.
 In the second round, she beat Ons Jabeur, then lost in the third round to Belinda Bencic in straight sets.
 She then competed at the Miami Open beating Madison Brengle in the second round and Kaia Kanepi in the third round.
 She lost to Venus Williams in the fourth round in straight sets.

 Wozniacki started her clay-court season in Stuttgart where she was seeded fourth.
 In the second round, she beat Lucie Šafářová in straight sets.
 In the quarterfinals, she dropped just three games against Carla Suárez Navarro to advance to the semifinals.
 In the semifinals, she beat Simona Halep in a three-set thriller to reach her first clay court final since 2011.
 She lost to Angelique Kerber in the final in three sets, despite serving for the match in the third set.
 Wozniacki's next tournament was the Mutua Madrid Open where she made it to the quarterfinals for the first time since 2009 beating Jarmila Gajdošová, Christina McHale and Agnieszka Radwańska.
 She lost in the quarterfinals to Maria Sharapova in three sets.
 Wozniacki's next tournament was the Italian Open.
 She lost in the second round to Victoria Azarenka for the third time in straight sets.
 Wozniacki then played at the French Open as the fifth seed.
 She beat Karin Knapp in straight sets, then lost to Julia Görges in the second round in straight sets.